-The School Aid budget provides funding for the state's local school districts, public school academies (PSAs), and intermediate school districts (ISDs).
+The School Aid budget, Article I of the School Aid Act, provides funding for the state's local school districts, public school academies (PSAs), and intermediate school districts (ISDs).
 It also includes a limited number of grants to other entities.